StablerCharacter/StoryTailor/Writerside/topics/Introduction.md

 # Introduction

-**This documentation may contain planned features which are not implemented yet.
-A page documenting about a specific feature will contain an information about the implementation status of the feature.
-These features will be implemented before StoryTailor v1.0.0 is released**

-**For Contributors: Please see [the For Contributors section](#for-contributors)**

 StoryTailor is an application which allows you to make Visual Novel games easily on both mobile and PC.